 - Quick.
 Assign the values 9, 10, 13 to the abilities as desired.

 - Default.
-Distribute 32 points between the abilities, with a maximum of 13 in each.
+Distribute 32 points between the abilities, with a minimum of 8 and maximum of 13 in each.

 - Risky.
 Roll 1d6+1d4+4 for each ability.
 In order, if you’re feeling particularly frisky.